M

 Chris runs his own ESL school in Japan

-Chris runs his own ESL school in Japan.
+Bridge grad Chris runs his own ESL school in Japan.
+Read his story here.

-If you’re an online ESL teacher who’s curious about Japanese culture, you can take your time exploring the country and trying its unique foods by working there as a digital nomad.
-Whether you work in large cities like Tokyo and Kyoto or in smaller ones like Nagoya and Fukuoka, you’ll still get to enjoy the country’s well-preserved heritage as well as its cutting-edge technologies.
+You can take your time exploring the country and trying its unique foods by working in Japan as a digital nomad if you’re an online ESL teacher who’s curious about Japanese culture.
+You’ll still get to enjoy the country’s well-preserved heritage as well as its cutting-edge technologies, whether you work in large cities like Tokyo and Kyoto or in smaller ones like Nagoya and Fukuoka.

-With its efficient and modern public transport system, you can travel around Japan with ease.
+Japan’s efficient and modern public transport system lets you travel around the country with ease.
 You can find paid and free high-speed Wi-Fi in many establishments, including restaurants, major train stations, and even parks.
-You can also go to co-working places like Blink Community and Impact HUB if you’re looking for a more established and quiet office space.
+You can also go to co-working places like Blink Community and Impact HUB if you’re looking for a more established and quieter office space.

 Chris, from the US, is one of the English teachers who has thrived in Japan.
 “Living in Japan is amazing.
 It’s a beautiful place, and it’s a pretty good mix of traditional culture and futuristic, high-tech stuff.”